ember-learn/guides-source/guides/v3.7.0/components/triggering-changes-with-actions.md

 ## Creating the Component

-Let's call our component `button-with-confirmation`.
+Let's call our component `ButtonWithConfirmation`.
 We can create it by
 typing:

 ```bash